WAZJACk85/Javascript_beginner_Projects/Task List_JSproj/readme.md

 *  It allows you to type and add events or tasks you plan to do in an input bar and then adds them to a list below.

-*  You have an add button to add the task;
+*  You have an add task button to add the task;

 *  You have a delete button to delete existing tasks;